-Albania: Amendments adopted to the Power Sector Law27.
-May 2020. / SEE Energy News
+Albania: Amendments adopted to the Power Sector Law, SEE Energy News

 The Albanian Parliament adopted amendments to the Power Sector Law of 2015 that tackle a number of issues in relation to Albania’s compliance with the electricity acquis, The Energy Community Secretariat reported that, on 15 May.